KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 ### Speaker and Organizer Dinner

-The speaker and organizer dinner was at the incredible [Carnivale](https://www.carnivalechicago.com/) restaurant.
+The speaker and organizer dinner was at the jaw-dropping [Carnivale](https://www.carnivalechicago.com/) restaurant.

 ![](djangocon-us-2025-recap-images/carnivale-bar.jpg)
 Carnivale bar